 At the top of this menu, there is a ‘Include computer sound’ button.
 By selecting this, this will allow your meeting users to hear any audio that comes from your system.

 3. RECORD YOUR MEETING

-Another helpful new feature is Microsoft Teams, is the ability to record a meeting and share this with other people.
+Another helpful new shortcut in Microsoft Teams is the ability to record a meeting and share this with other people.
 This is particularly helpful as you can share your full meeting with those who were unable to attend.

 To do this, go to top bar of the Teams meeting window, and click on ellipsis on the right side.

 In the drop-down menu from the ellipsis, click on the ‘start recording button’.